Why Your Cavalier Puppy Acts Like a Puppy... for Years

 Nutrition is a hot topic in the dog world, and you’ll likely hear a wide range of opinions.
 The truth is, the best food for a dog depends entirely on the individual dog — there’s no one-size-fits-all solution.

-Here at Alchemyk Cavaliers, my dogs are fed a combination of Purina Pro Plan Sport 30/20, raw, or a mix of both, depending on their specific needs.
+Here at Alchemyk Cavaliers, my puppies are fed Purina Pro Plan Sport 30/20.
 I carefully monitor their health, energy levels, and condition to determine what works best for each dog.

 That said, I strongly advocate against grain-free diets for Cavaliers.
 Grain-free foods have been directly linked to DCM (Dilated Cardiomyopathy), a condition where the heart becomes enlarged and weakened.
 Since Cavaliers are already prone to heart issues, I believe avoiding grain-free food is a simple but critical step in protecting their long-term health.